- What is Cloud Computing?

 - Infrastructure as a service (IaaS)

-A. There are many cloud computing services available famous of them are- Amazon Web Services (AWS), Google cloud platform, IBM Cloud, Microsoft Azure, etc.
+Ans: There are many cloud computing services available famous of them are- Amazon Web Services (AWS), Google Cloud Platform, IBM Cloud, Microsoft Azure, etc.

-A. Cloud service providers host space and services remotely to their clients and charge them on a monthly basis, which can be accessed via the internet.
+Ans: Cloud service providers host space and services remotely to their clients and charge them on a monthly basis, which can be accessed via the Internet.
 Users can access their data anywhere in the world without having to carry physical storage devices.